SheetJS/docs.sheetjs.com/docz/docs/03-demos/45-git.md

 official ["Excel to CSV"](https://github.com/githubocto/flat-demo-xlsx) example uses SheetJS under the hood to generate CSV data from an XLSX file.

-This demo covers implementation details elided in the official writeup.
+This demo covers implementation details elided in the official write-up.

 ## Flat Data